US stocks drift higher as gold, silver and bitcoin stabilize

-NEW YORK (AP) — U.S. stocks are drifting slightly higher in mixed trading Monday, a downshift following bursts higher for stocks in Asia earlier in the day and Wall Street’s own rally to close last week.
+NEW YORK (AP) — U.S. stocks drifted higher on Monday following big rallies for markets in Asia earlier in the day.

-The S&P 500 rose 0.6% and inched closer to its record set two weeks ago.
-The Dow Jones Industrial Average was up 21 points, or less than 0.1%, as of 2:05 p.m.
-Eastern time, and the Nasdaq composite was 1% higher.
+The S&P 500 rose 0.5% and pulled closer to its all-time high set two weeks ago.
+The Dow Jones Industrial Average added 20 points, or less than 0.1%, and the Nasdaq composite gained 0.9%.

 The relatively modest moves followed a 3.9% burst higher for Japan’s Nikkei 225 to a record.
 Stocks rallied there following a landslide victory for the prime minister’s political party in a parliamentary election.
 The thought is that will give Sanae Takaichi more power to push through reforms that will boost the economy and market.

-Worries are also heavy about whether all the huge spending by Big Tech and other companies on AI can produce enough profit to make the investments worth it.
+Worries are also heavy about whether all the huge spending by Big Tech and other companies on artificial-intelligence technology will produce enough profit to make the investments worth it.

-Stocks were nearly evenly split between gainers and losers in the S&P 500, but some of the winners from that rush into AI helped prop up the market.
-Chip companies rose, for example, with Nvidia up 3% and Broadcom up 4.4%.
-They were two of the strongest forces pushing upward on the S&P 500.
+Some of the winners from that rush into AI drove the market higher on Monday.
+Chip companies rose, for example, with Nvidia up 2.4% and Broadcom up 3.3%.
+They were two of the strongest forces pushing the S&P 500 upward.

 Hims & Hers said, “Big Phama is weaponizing the US judicial system to limit consumer choice” in a post on the X account for the company’s communications team.

-Workday fell 6.2% after the AI platform said its CEO, Carl Eschenbach, is stepping down.
-Company Co-founder Aneel Bhusri is returning as chief executive.
+Workday fell 5.1% after the AI platform said its CEO, Carl Eschenbach, is stepping down.
+Company co-founder Aneel Bhusri is returning as chief executive.

 Either report could sway expectations for what the Federal Reserve will do with interest rates.
 The Fed has put its cuts to interest rates on hold, but a weakening of the job market could push it to resume more quickly.
 Too-hot inflation, on the other hand, could keep it on hold for longer.